vyos/vyos-documentation/docs/documentation.rst

 Operation mode commands that does not fit in a related configuraton mode command must be documented in this part of the documentation.

-General concepts for troubleshooting and detailed process descriptions belong here.
+General concepts for troubleshooting, and detailed process descriptions belong here.

 Anything else
 ^^^^^^^^^^^^^